hanseuljun/kinect-to-hololens/README.md

 3. Run kinect_receiver_demo.exe from another computer and enter the IP address and the port number of the sender.

 ## Examples for a HoloLens
-### kinect_sender_demo.exe and Kinect to HoloLens.
+### kinect_sender_demo.exe and Kinect to HoloLens
 1. Connect a computer to a Kinect v2.
 2. Run kinect_sender_demo.exe with the computer and enter a port number.
-3. With *the computer*, (install and) run Microsoft HoloLens as an application (https://www.microsoft.com/en-us/p/microsoft-hololens/9nblggh4qwnx).
+3. With *the computer*, (install and) run 'Microsoft HoloLens' as an application (https://www.microsoft.com/en-us/p/microsoft-hololens/9nblggh4qwnx).
 4. Through the application, connect your computer to a HoloLens as a device.
-This step requires the IP address of the devices and also, the device has to be turned on to be connected.
+This step requires the IP address of the HoloLens device and also, the device has to be turned on to be connected.
-5. Run Kinect to HoloLens with the HoloLens device.
+5. Run 'Kinect to HoloLens' with the HoloLens device.
-6. Enter the IP address and port of the computer running kinect_sender_demo.exe.
-This requires usage of the virtual keyboard in the HoloLens as an application.
+6. Enter the IP address and port of the computer running kinect_sender_demo.exe to 'Kinect to HoloLens'.
+This requires usage of the virtual keyboard in the 'Microsoft HoloLens' as an application.
 First, you will be able enter the IP address through the virtual keyboard.
-Use the tap key to switch to the port, then enter the port.
+Then use the tab key to switch mode for entering the port, then enter the port.
 After that, press enter.
 7. Done!